Alfresco/docs-alfresco/insight-engine/latest/concepts/supported-sql.md

 ---
-title: Supported SQL commands
+title: Supported/Unsupported SQL commands
 ---

-Below is a list of the supported SQL commands available to use when writing queries against your Solr datastore.
+Below is a list of the supported and unsupported SQL commands available to use when writing queries against your Solr datastore.

+## Supported SQL

 > **Note:** If a SQL command is not listed it is not supported.
 For a list of unsupported SQL commands see [Unsupported SQL Commands](unsupported-sql.md).